Extracorporeal Shockwave Therapy: Get Runners Back in Motion

 • 3-month history of atraumatic right proximal hamstring tendinopathy (PHT)

-• initially, she could run 64-80 km/wk
+• Initially, she could run 64-80 km/wk

-• developed pain while sitting and bending forward to touch toes
+• Developed pain while sitting and bending forward to touch toes

-• focal tenderness to palpation over the proximal hamstring
+• Focal tenderness to palpation over the proximal hamstring

-• intact strength with 90 degrees resisted hamstring curl
+• Intact strength with 90 degrees resisted hamstring curl

 What treatment options were presented to the runners?

 Few interventions exist that allow athletes to continue training throughout treatment.
-Extracorporeal Shockwave Therapy (ESWT) offers athletes a safe method for expedited return to competition, with little to no down time.
+Extracorporeal Shockwave Therapy (ESWT) offers athletes a safe method for expedited return to competition, with little to no downtime.

-The trouble with injections is they require athletes to modify and limit training for optimum results.
+The trouble with injections is that they require athletes to modify and limit training for optimum results.
 Treatment with EPAT has no such limitations, so it's ideal for runners like those in the study who wish to continue training throughout the treatment process.

 What did the clinical outcome reveal about the use of EPAT/ESWT therapy?